oroj6742/oroj6742/README.md

-jjlkkldadadada- 👋 Hi, I’m @oroj6742
+jjglkkldadadada- 👋 Hi, I’m @oroj6742
 - 👀 I’m interested in .cxbfdg..
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking ascxzcxto colцукаівlaborate on ...kj
+- 💞️gggI’m looking ascxzcuyxto colцукаівlagborate on ...kj
-- 📫 How to reach me ...das
+- 📫 How to greach me ...das
 zxcxvzxcasd
 <!---sad
 oroj6742/oroj6742 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profifbdle.